Sunscreens and Staying Safe in Summer | LatestLY

 The question scientists — and health regulators — are asking is, are these toxins enough to pose a danger?

-"What matters is the dose," Young said.
+"What matters is the dose," said Young.
 "This is also true with concerns about sunscreen pollution into the oceans.
 The trouble is a lot of the toxicity studies are done with doses that are not going to be achieved, or [are] very difficult to achieve."

 Among other recommendations from dermatologists and researchers are for consumers to pay attention to expiry dates, storage conditions and to avoid mixing different sunscreens at the same time.
 That includes cosmetics that have an SPF rating.